absmach/magistrala-old/docker/README.md

 MG_ES_URL=${MG_REDIS_URL}
 ```

-For MQTT broker other than nats, you would need to change the `docker/.env`.
-For example, to use vernemq as a MQTT broker:
+For MQTT broker other than NATS, you would need to change the `docker/.env`.
+For example, to use VerneMQ as a MQTT broker:

 ```env
 MG_MQTT_BROKER_TYPE=vernemq